Home Greek Winter Camping

 24_Paradise_Beach_Bar.JPG

 Or walk down to the Taverna in the nearby fishing village.
-'To Kema' means 'The Wave', which seems quite appropriate to what happens during the winter months.
+'To Kema' means 'The Wave', which is quite appropriate for what happens during the winter months.

 23_Finikounda.JPG